 Salomon fat skis were released in the 1990s.
 The "AK" stands for "Alaska Spec," just like the K2 "AK Rancher" that was released around the same time.
 Rather than being designed to easily ski on fresh snow, the skis were designed to allow for aggressive long turns in powder that rivaled snowboarding.
 They were the basis for the popular model "Pocket Rocket."

-Wikipedia's Sasaki Daisuke Part 2:
+Wikipedia-style Daisuke Sasaki Part 2:

 Let's take a closer look!